Skip to content

 Server IP address not found error?
 5 fixes including DNS flush, Google Public DNS, browser reset, and VPN checks.
 Here's what actually works.

 The “Server IP address could not be found” error is your browser admitting it can’t turn a domain name like fone.tips into a numeric address.
-We tested five fixes on a Windows 11 laptop, a 2023 MacBook Air running macOS 14.4, and an iPhone 15 on iOS 17.4.
-Every fix below worked on at least one of those machines, and the first two together cleared the error on every device we threw at them.
+Five fixes cover this error across Windows, macOS, and iPhone, and the first two together clear it on most devices.

 #What Causes This Error?